 This text was written for The New Antaios online journal in 2010 or so.
 The website has been taken down since, so I decided to publish it here for ‘archival reasons’.

-Go here for a much larger text about Farwerck
+Go here for much more information about Farwerck.

 In this article I want to say a thing or two about a few interrelated ‘processes’ in the Medieval Germanic society.
 How groups form and how they are maintained and how ‘mechanisms’ such as honour and feud work.
 These at first sight varied subjects will prove to be interwoven.

 Cornelis Dekker (1961-) has something with Latinised names, just like during the period he wrote about.
 He writes about Dutchmen, but almost every single one of them is named with a Latin name so even a fellow Dutchman like myself sometimes has to think who Dekker writes about.
 But this is of course not what I am writing aout.
 Dekker made a superb study of the study of Germanic languages during the Renaissance, a subject that highly interests me.
 When I was writing my article about the Northern Renaissance I have been looking for a book like this, but it came too late.
 Well… never too late!
 It is almost incredible how much information Dekker compiled about people interested in native history and especially native and old languages.
-There is so enormously much information in this book that I decided not to rewrite my Northern Renaissance article, but just make a very long book review giving the information that I find of interest.
+There is so enormously much information in this book that I decided not to rewrite my Northern Renaissance article, but just make… Read More »The origins of old Germanic studies in the Low Countries